Hacker0x01/docs.hackerone.com/docs/changelog/2015/september.md

 ).
 ![sep_2015_maturity_model](./images/sep_2015_maturity_model.png)

-### New Integrations
+### Integrations
 We’ve added integrations for ServiceNow and Assembla.

 ### Tax Forms
 We’ve integrated tax forms into our product so that hackers can quickly sign them to get paid.